motokimura/pytorch_tensorboard/README.md

-# Example to use TensorBoard from Pytorch
+# Example to use TensorBoard from PyTorch

 This repository shows how to use TensorBoard from PyTorch with MNIST example.